dselivanov/rscalaKafka/README.md

 Package is **very experimental**.
 Trying [rscala](https://dahl-git.byu.edu/dahl/rscala) pacakge for R <-> Scala integration (and it looks very easy to use and create packages which use Scala code!).

+This client is built for `Scala 2.11.8` and `Kafka 0.10.2.0`.
+For instructions on how to build KafkaClient for your environment please refer to [readme](./rscala-kafka/README.md) in `rscala-kafka` directory.

 ## Consumer
 To create simple consumer you need something like:
 ```r